What If I Get Sick? Sick Leave, and Short-term and Long-term Disability Leaves

 Short-term disability

 During short-term disability, salary is covered up to 70% of the member’s normal remuneration, and health and welfare benefits continue unchanged.
 FTE service continues to accumulate as normal, too.
+Your pension contributions continue as if you are not on a leave.

 Exclusions and limitations: There are specific exclusions and specific limitations to benefits.
 According to the Manulife booklet,